 The IB Diploma Programme requires each student to take courses in six academic areas.
 To qualify for the International Baccalaureate Diploma, students must take examinations in six subject areas, participate in the Creativity, Activity, and Service (CAS) program, and write an extended essay during the grades 11 and 12.
-Academic courses taken by students in the IB Diploma Programme must be completed during the regular academic year, not during summer school, with the exceptions of Virtual High School Health and PE 9 or 10 and/or Virtual High School Economics and Personal Finance.

-NOTE: Only students admitted to the IB Diploma Programme or students receiving teacher recommendation may enroll in the courses detailed within this section.
 The International Baccalaureate (IB) Diploma Programme at York High School in grades 11 and 12 is an internationally recognized course of study.
 The rigorous coursework is designed to provide students with a well-rounded education and to facilitate geographic and cultural mobility.